 As a single mid-30s man severely lacking in domestic skills I rely on my local food carts to provide me with a semblance of home cooking.
 Within a five-minute walk from my front door there’s a parking lot oasis—one square block stocked with 21 different semi-permanent little takeout restaurants: fast Mexican, Indian, Thai, Ghanaian, Korean and Middle Eastern, generally known as the “PSU food carts,” owing to their proximity to Portland State University.
 The majority of these places are family owned and run, literal mom-and-pop businesses.
-The carts (really, more like small shacks than carts) are the heir to the thermopolia, a ubiquitous fixture of Roman life.
+The carts (really, more like small shacks than carts) are descendants of the thermopolia, a ubiquitous fixture of Roman life.
 A small stand offering ready-prepared foods, providing convenience to city dwellers.

 Recently a new and radically different kind of cart appeared in my local lot.
 It was built out luxuriously, with high-quality infrastructure: dedicated power lines and sewage, a private port-a-potty.
 An inside wall bore a neat row of little android tablets.
 Most intriguingly, the cart lacked any signage whatsoever, or any indication of what kind of food would be served.